GOOD NIGHT, IRENE

 I read the article about the enterprising twins and wondered what Miss Kirkeby would have thought about get the Davis-Kennedy-Eastwood voice right "Hootie and the (pause) Blowfish."

 Memory is a strange thing.
 It can be triggered by almost anything.
 Those little neurons begin to spark and ganglia get excited and the next thing you know, you are thinking about college professors long departed.

-Or you set bolt-upright in bed, your pajamas drenched in sweat, your breath coming in short, painful gasps, and your heart beating so fast if it had wings it would fly out of your chest.
+Or you set bolt-upright in bed, your pajamas drenched in sweat, your breath coming in short, painful gasps and your heart is beating so fast that if it had wings it would fly out of your chest.
 The terror of the night fades quickly and under oath you could not recall what frightened you, let alone unearth the memory which provoked it.